 - 4 Tbsp freshly squeezed lemon juice, from 2 lemons

 - 1 Tbsp fresh parsley, minced

-Add seasoned salmon and cook uncovered on the first side 3-4 minutes until golden brown then flip and cook another 2 to 3 minutes or until fully cooked through with an internal temperature of 145˚F.
+- Add seasoned salmon and cook uncovered on the first side 3-4 minutes until golden brown then flip salmon and cook another 2 to 3 minutes or until flaky and fully cooked through with an internal temperature of 145˚F.

 - In the last 2 minutes of cooking, add 1 tsp lemon zest and 4 Tbsp lemon juice to the pan.
 Spoon the sauce over the salmon as it cooks.
 Transfer salmon to plates, drizzle with sauce, and sprinkle the pan-cooked salmon with freshly chopped parsley and black pepper to taste.
 Serve right away.